lokotv2fyn/digitalnotebookproject/README.md

 I'll put the milestones down here for me and others to see, how fast it went.

-'*Note that I am a complete beginner, and i reckon some might say i should start somewhere else while learning Javascript.
+`Note that I am a complete beginner, and i reckon some might say i should start somewhere else while learning Javascript.
 I probably should.
 Therefore you might also see some really bad rookie mistakes.
+I probably shouldn't even use the markdown the way I am here.
 Which is probably also why I should start somewhere else.
 I won't though.
-I also have a great interest in what and how i can use ChatGPT, so in this way I am able to combine two projects in one.*'
+I also have a great interest in what and how i can use ChatGPT, so in this way I am able to combine two projects in one.
+Feel free to comment anything on my potentially horrible journey.`

 ### 3/4-2023: